To a beginner, the entire concept of Ethereum and Ethereum token can get very confusing very fast.

 Software Developers: These are people who are going to be uploading the software they develop into the Golem system.
 In case the requestors want to use their software, they will have to pay GNT to the software developers to gain access to their software and then pay the providers the required amount to rent out their computer power.

 There is one way that the Golem system can be exploited.
-Suppose a requestor rents out a provider’s hardware and uses it to run a virus code which steals all the data in that hardware or the entire system.
+Suppose a requestor rents out a provider’s hardware and uses it to run a virus code that steals all the data in that hardware or the entire system.
 What happens then?
 To counteract this issue all the transactions in Golem will be run in a sandbox environment.
 What does that mean?
 When you rent out a provider’s hardware you will be under a lot of rules which will restrict your movement.
 So, if you were a hacker you won’t really have the freedom to move about and do what you want.

 This is what the Golem graph, as of writing, looks like.